 The Knowledge Hub Science for Good Environmental Status (S4GES) aims to contribute to a better understanding and achievement of Good Environmental Status in support of the Marine Strategic Framework Directive (MSFD).
 The action will explore new approaches to determine the GES and provide efficient and effective observational strategies to Member States.

-The Joint Action is establishing three main lines of activities: i) Knowledge sharing towards the determination of GES, through a series of workshops; ii) Joint integrated monitoring approaches, that will take advantage of all state of the art techniques and existing infrastructures; and iii) Test beds and augmented observatories to establish a new infrastructure for near real time monitoring at sea.
+The Joint Action is establishing three main lines of activities: i) Knowledge sharing towards the determination of GES through a series of workshops; ii) Joint integrated monitoring approaches that will take advantage of all state-of-the-art techniques and existing infrastructures; and iii) Test beds and augmented observatories to establish a new infrastructure for near real-time monitoring at sea.

 The proposed integrated monitoring approaches should include shared, trans-disciplinary monitoring platforms and expertise.
-These must be linked to integrated methodologies, development of technologies for monitoring relationships of biological (e.g., omics), biogeochemical, and physical processes, in order to support a common approach, synergies, and complementarity of efforts.
-The scope of all this is to achieve harmonized, wide-regional, innovative, cost-efficient, and effective assessment schemes of the GES, in particular, from the synergy of modelling, satellite, and in situ products.To meet evolving ocean observation needs, the role of joint, integrated observation approaches as a part of the wider European Ocean Observing System (EOOS) will be taken into account.
+These must be linked to integrated methodologies development of technologies for monitoring relationships of biological (e.g., omics), biogeochemical, and physical processes to support a common approach, synergies, and complementarity of efforts.
+The scope of all this is to achieve harmonised, wide-regional, innovative, cost-efficient, and practical assessment schemes of the GES, in particular, from the synergy of modelling, satellite, and in situ products.
+The role of joint, integrated observation approaches as a part of the more expansive European Ocean Observing System (EOOS) will be considered to meet evolving ocean observation needs.

 The Marine Strategy Framework Directive (MSFD) is the current regulatory European Union framework that promotes actions for environmental assessments, defines environmental targets and sets programs of monitoring and measures, with the overall objective to maintain or restore a Good Environmental Status of European Seas and their resources.